 Several HPC as a Service like Rescale, Nimbix, Simscale, … offer cloud resources readily configured for HPC purposes including HPC applications and where needed or applicable their respective ISV license as a bundle.

 The HPCaaS pricing typically includes the cloud resources as well as the hourly cost of ISV licenses which can be selected in an easy to use web interface.
 As HPCaaS bundles all services together and the providers need to earn money as well the overall cost is often higher than building the solution yourself – again there is the advantage of bursting on-demand jobs, capability of running HPC jobs which cannot be run on-premises, leveraging high core frequencies and others highlighted above.

-Here is an overview of resources related to HPC in the Cloud:
+Resources related to HPC in the Cloud

 - HPC on AWS